11 Most Sustainable Eco-Lodges in Belize

 Martz Farm

-The Martz Farm Treehouses and Cabanas are located in Benque Viejo Del Carmen and are a classic way to enjoy the romantic culture of Belize.
+The Martz Farm Treehouses and Cabanas are located in Benque Viejo Del Carmen and are classic ways to enjoy the romantic culture of Belize.
 They offer different accommodations, from treehouses to cabins and garden rooms, each spacious and offering a rustic luxury.

-Martz Farm partakes in the Green Iguana Conservation Project and actively supports the Tropical Wings Eco Center Butterfly Farm.
+Martz Farm participates in the Green Iguana Conservation Project and actively supports the Tropical Wings Eco Center Butterfly Farm.
 When it comes to self-sustainability, the farm is completely eco-friendly.
 The farm sources its water from the property stream and rainwater collection.
 All electricity is generated from on-site solar panels.
-If you love Mayan history and would like to check out the nearby Mayan ruins, Martz Farm has great packages you can avail.
+If you love Mayan history and would like to check out the nearby Mayan ruins, Martz Farm has great packages you can avail of.

-As you can see there are plenty of unique and beautiful eco-lodges in Belize, and you will be spoilt for choice if you are searching for a sustainable holiday.
+As you can see, there are plenty of unique and beautiful eco-lodges in Belize, and you will be spoiled for choice if you are searching for a sustainable holiday.

 BROWSE THROUGH our directory for the most sustainable eco-lodges around the world if you want to experience something unique, authentic, and exciting.